Coley1234j/mufctopgoalscorer/README.md

    - Once here the user can choose from four different social platoform links to click to and to join the community.
    - These social links in the footer open in a new tab making sure that if a user clicks on one social media link they have not lost where they were on the website and thus the other social links to join.

+## Further Testing

+   - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+   - The website was viewed on a variety of devices such as Desktop, Laptop, & iPhone 8.
+A large amount of testing was done to ensure that all pages were linking correctly.
+   - Family members were asked to review the site on both mobile and laptops to point out any bugs or user experience issues they had.

+## Known Bugs
+   - On some mobile device. screens the footer on the about us page can become distorted or not appearing